Island days, island ways, caves, sand, and sunny rays!

-There are several restaurants by the beach, too.
+There are several restaurants on the beach, too.
 Just in case you get hungry after a long day.
-They serve Filipino dishes and seafoods.
+They serve Filipino dishes and kinds of seafood.

-There are still a lot of places we need to discover in the island.
-And hopefully, in our next visit we’ll get to explore them. 🙂
+There are still a lot of places we need to discover on the island.
+And hopefully, in our next visit, we’ll get to explore them. 🙂

-Here’s the list of our expenses (Hubby and I shared budget but I’m writing an individual expenses for you) :
+Here’s the list of our expenses (Ace and I shared budget but I’m writing individual expenses for you) :

 - Fare (Mandaue-Danao Port) – Php 30